Rosetta Stone Spanish Review: Great for Beginners but Not Serious Learners

 Both Castilian and Latin American Spanish have five levels.
 Each level has 20 units (themes) and four core lessons per unit.

-Every lesson contains different sections such as grammar, vocabulary and pronunciation—these skills are always taught in the form of SRS exercises.
+Every lesson contains different sections such as grammar, vocabulary and pronunciation—these skills are always taught with immersion-based matching exercises and spaced repetition exercises.

 I started my learning experiment by choosing the Latin American accent at the beginner level, and I selected “work” as my goal.